Daemonite/material/docs/4.4/components/buttons.md

 {% include callout-warning-color-assistive-technologies.md %}

+## Disable text wrapping

+If you don't want the button text to wrap, you can add the `.text-nowrap` class to the button.
+In Sass, you can set `$btn-white-space: nowrap` to disable text wrapping for each button.

 ## Button tags

 The `.btn` classes are designed to be used with the `<button>` element.
 However, you can also use these classes on `<a>` or `<input>` elements (though some browsers may apply a slightly different rendering).